Urban Innovation Grants for Student Organizations

 Selected projects will receive funding up to $5,000, for a one-year period.
 Awards must be used for the year they are awarded, beginning on July 1 (the beginning of the fiscal year), or they will be forfeited.

-Funds can be used for expenses related to events and conferences at the university, such as booking outside speakers, refreshments, marketing, or renting space; organizing student groups around issues impacting cities; or conducting research, provided that it is supervised by faculty or another University of Chicago academic organization.
+Funds can be used for expenses related to events and conferences at the university, such as booking outside speakers, refreshments, marketing, renting space for events, or organizing student groups around issues impacting cities.
+All expenditures must be approved prior to purchase or ordering.
+If any changes are made to the originally submitted budget, approval must be obtained before making the purchase or placing orders.
 The award is not intended for independent student research.

 Criteria